contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/01_scenarios.md

 # Launch a test scenario

-From the left panel, click on the **Overview** item underneath your Scenario name.
+From the left panel, click on the eye icon <i class="fa fa-eye"></i> on the right of your Scenario name.

 ![Overview](images/scenario-overview.jpg "Overview")